Our Team of Counselors & Therapists

 After 20 years in non-profit leadership focused on creating safe spaces for all, Ryan Eves (he/him) is transitioning into the world of mental health services and spiritual direction.
 Access to quality mental health care is critical, and Ryan is excited to join The Well’s team as a social work intern, where his focus will be on strengthening community partnerships.

-Ryan is a Raleigh native and is currently in his final semester at the NC Institute for Spiritual Direction & Formation.
+Ryan is a Raleigh native and recently graduated from the NC Institute for Spiritual Direction & Formation.
 He is pursuing his MSW through the University of Kentucky and plans to graduate in May 2027.
 Ryan lives in Raleigh with his wife and two daughters.